samnguyen8991/toxic_comment_classification/README.md

 # Toxic Comment Classification
-Build a multi-headed RNN model that detects and classify six types of toxic comments: toxic, severe toxic, threats, obscene, insult and identity hate.
+Build a multi-headed RNN model that detects and classifies six types of toxic comments: toxic, severe toxic, threats, obscene, insult and identity hate.
 Model is trained with a dataset of comments on Wikipedia's talk page edits.

 Test accuracy: 98.4%
 AUC score: 0.987